issalig/cpc/doc/usifac2-developer-guide.md

 - GLS connect inputs to gates and invert them if necessary
 - CON sets gate types (AND, NAND, AND-OR, AND-OR-INVERT, OR-XOR, OR-XNOR)

+Usifac2 uses the following pins for CLC inputs:

 ```
-    CLCIN0PPS = 0x16;   //RC6->CLC4:CLCIN0;  IORQ
+    CLCIN0PPS = 0x16;   //RC6->CLC4:CLCIN0   IORQ
-    CLCIN1PPS = 0x17;   //RC7->CLC4:CLCIN1;  ROMEN
+    CLCIN1PPS = 0x17;   //RC7->CLC4:CLCIN1   ROMEN
     CLCIN2PPS = 0x0D;   //RB5 > CLCIN2       M1
     CLCIN3PPS = 0x0E;   //RB6 > CLCIN3       A14
-    CLCIN4PPS = 0x12;   //RC2->CLC4:CLCIN4;  A10
+    CLCIN4PPS = 0x12;   //RC2->CLC4:CLCIN4   A10
-    CLCIN5PPS = 0x15;   //RC5->CLC4:CLCIN5;  A13
+    CLCIN5PPS = 0x15;   //RC5->CLC4:CLCIN5   A13
-    CLCIN6PPS = 0x0C;   //RB4->CLC1:CLCIN6;  FDC ENABLE
+    CLCIN6PPS = 0x0C;   //RB4->CLC1:CLCIN6   FDC ENABLE
 ```

 In the page 293 of the manual (https://ww1.microchip.com/downloads/en/DeviceDoc/PIC18F27-47Q10-Data-Sheet-40002043E.pdf) it is shown how the PPS are coded.
-For examples CLCIN6PPS is assigned to RB4 which is PORTB (01) pin 4 (100), being 01100 -> 0x0C
+For example, CLCIN6PPS is assigned to RB4 which is PORTB (01) pin 4 (100), being 01100 -> 0x0C

 ![image](https://user-images.githubusercontent.com/7136948/154055739-4c75364a-c230-466d-b25d-8d7b957ba9c2.png)

-In particular, the configuration for CLC3 that activates when a ROM read is requested is the following:
+In particular, the configuration for CLC3 that is activated when a ROM read is requested is the following:

 ```
 CLC3POL  = 0x00;  // not inverted
 CLC3SEL0 = 0x01;  // CLCIN1PPS  ROMEN
 CLC3SEL1 = 0x03;  // CLCIN3PPS  A14
 CLC3SEL2 = 0x03;  // CLCIN3PPS  A14